Why You Should Attend

 We represent Members’ interests at State, Territory and Commonwealth Government levels, promote public awareness of flood issues, support flood education programs and improve the knowledge and skills of floodplain management practitioners.

-In 2009, in partnership with the Department of Planning and Environment then known as the Department of Environment and Climate Change) and the University of Technology Sydney, we initiated Australia’s only industry-based flood risk management course tailored to the needs of technical and land use planning staff and elected Council representatives.
+In 2009, in partnership with the Department of Climate Change, Energy, the Environment and Water(then known as the Department of Environment and Climate Change) and the University of Technology Sydney, we initiated Australia’s only industry-based flood risk management course tailored to the needs of technical and land use planning staff and elected Council representatives.

 In 2020, FMA Young Floodplain Managers (YFM) networks were established in NSW, Queensland and Victoria to represent, engage and inspire young floodplain management professionals.

-FMA has Members in NSW, Queensland, ACT, Victoria, Tasmania, Northern Territory, South Australia, New Zealand and the USA.
+FMA has Members in all states and territories across Australia, plus New Zealand and the USA.

 www.floods.asn.au